BuddyForms/BuddyForms/readme.txt

 == Changelog ==
+= 2.5.11 - 18 Jan 2020 =
+* Fixed the validation issue when the form not have any invalid fields.
+* Added a hook to extend the form classes.

 = 2.5.10 - 18 Jan 2020 =
 * Added the shortcode helper for the submission notification.
 * Shortcode helper now is compatible with tinymce.